 Of all the cities in North Carolina, Charlotte is the largest and home to the biggest airport.
 For many reasons, we think it’s the perfect spot for you to spend a weekend.
 Throughout the city, there are some interesting neighborhoods filled with awesome restaurants, breweries, and more.
 There are also tons of lighter food options, as we covered in our guide to healthy places to eat in Charlotte.
-The US National Whitewater Center is wildly popular during the warmer months.
+Theres’ also tons of outdoor fun in Charlotte, with spots like the US National Whitewater Center and its amazing parks wildly popular during the warmer months.
 And of course, the Carolina Panthers and Hornets are a big deal and the Knights play Minor League Baseball at the beautiful BB&T Ballpark.

 Concord is next door to the Queen City and home to Charlotte Motor Speedway and zMax Dragway.
 People come from all over to catch races throughout most of the year.
 Great Wolf Lodge Water Park and SEA LIFE are also here, making this Cabarrus County city a hotspot for family travelers.
 If you’re into North Carolina’s craft beer scene, you should head to Cabarrus Brewing, which is also in Concord.
 And when you want to get outside for a bit, check out the paths and scenery at Frank Liske Park.

 Durham is perfect for walks around Sarah P. Duke Gardens and Durham’s historic downtown.
 You can easily enjoy the outdoors here but there are some pretty fun things to do inside.
-You can chill out with a beer or two at Fullsteam or relax in and around The Durham Hotel.
+Durham’s Museum of Life and Science does a great job of combining both in ways we love.
+You can also chill out with a beer or two at Fullsteam or relax in and around The Durham Hotel.
 The city’s food scene is filled with great ethnic restaurants and casual places to eat, so you won’t come away hungry.

 Fayetteville is fun throughout the year, even during winter.
 We love all the ways you can shop local there, at spots like City Market at the Museum Downtown and Leclair’s General Store in Haymount.
 Of course, you have to stroll through both the US Army Airborne & Special Operations Museum and the Cape Fear Botanical Garden.
 When you get hungry, there are quite a few places to eat in Fayetteville.
 Start with Circa 1800, especially for brunch on Saturday and Sunday and go for their Crab Cakes Benedict.

 Greensboro is a busy destination for conventions.
 There’s also the beautiful Carolina Theatre that you should check out for a show or just to stare at from the outside.
 However, even the most business-centric travelers have some pretty fun things to do in the city.
 Outdoor options include the Bog Garden and Bur-Mil Park.
 If the weather doesn’t cooperate, head to the Greensboro Science Center and Greensboro Children’s Museum for the kids or even yourself.
-Finally, if you’re interested in digging into the Greensboro food scene, join a Taste Carolina Gourmet Food Tour as we did here!
+They both featured in our guide to children’s museums throughout the state!
+And finally, if you’re interested in digging into the Greensboro food scene, head to these must-eat restaurants or join a Taste Carolina Gourmet Food Tour as we did here!

 Greenville is one of the biggest cities in North Carolina, thanks to East Carolina University.
 It’s also got a reputation for some of the state’s finest barbecue, which you’ll remember after visiting B’s or Parker’s.
 Pitt Street Brewing and Uptown Brewing are two of the best craft beer makers in the city, too.
 You can get outside at River Park North and if you’re up for a short drive, Goose Creek State Park isn’t too far away.